-It’s November and I’m thinking about cozy soups, fragrant stews and other warming foods that speak of waning sunshine and chilly nights.
+It’s cold outside and I’m thinking about cozy soups, fragrant stews and other warming foods that speak of waning sunshine and chilly nights.
 Especially when I was fighting with the wind while raking leaves.
 However, as I cruised the produce section I spotted bright yellow Ataulfo mangoes, one of the sweetest and most flavorful varieties that comes into our markets here in the States.
 What to do?
 I can’t imagine mango soup and stews call for root vegetables — parsnips and potatoes, carrots and onions.
 Then I remembered a wonderful dish I created when I worked with New Leaf markets.
 A black peppered, spicy mango chicken saute with cashews.
 Served over a rice pilaf, I could have the best of both worlds — a warming dish but with tropical overtones.
 I bought the mangoes!

 Courtesy of David Lebovitz: The Sweet Life in Paris